axis-markets/orderbook/README.md

 Returns
 - Order fetched from the storage

+---

-`fn sell_limit(trader: Address, amount: i128, selling: Address, buying: Address, price: i128, orders: Vec<u64>) -> (i128, i128, u64)`
+`fn sell(kind: OrderKind, trader: Address, amount: i128, selling: Address, buying: Address, price: i128, orders: Vec<u64>) -> (i128, i128, u64)`
-Trade with DEX and create sell limit order if quote not executed in full
+Trade with DEX using one of the supported order types

 Arguments
+- `kind` - Order type: `Limit` (create order if not filled), `Fill` (fill only, no order created), `FillOrKill` (cancel if not fully filled)
 - `trader` - Trader address
 - `amount` - Amount of tokens to sell
 - `selling` - Selling token address
 - `buying` - Buying token address
-- `price` - Min price a trader willing to accept
+- `price` - Price the trader willing to accept
-- `orders` - Optional list of order IDs to match before creating the order on chain
+- `orders` - Optional list of order IDs to match before creating the order on-chain

 Returns
 - Amount of sold tokens
 - Amount of bought tokens
-- ID of the newly created order if any
+- ID of the newly created order (0 if no order was created)

 Panics
-- If the trader doesn't have sufficient balance
+- If the trader has insufficient balance
 - If any of the orders provided do not match selling/buying asset
 - If the trade causes an overflow